Sorabji Resource Site (SRS)

 Recordings Posted on Video-Hosting Websites

-This page consists of an extensive but not comprehensive or complete list of links to performances of works by Sorabji posted on video-hosting (or video-sharing) websites such as YouTube, Vimeo, or SoundCloud; some radio broadcasts are also listed.
-Performances, usually provided as audio files only, are of complete works unless otherwise noted.
+This page consists of an extensive but not exhaustive or complete list of links to performances of works by Kaikhosru Shapurji Sorabji posted on video-hosting (or video-sharing) websites such as YouTube, Vimeo, or SoundCloud; some radio broadcasts are also listed.
+The performances, usually are usually available as audio files only, are of the complete works, unless otherwise noted.

-• Title: Given in chronological order of composition, with the videos listed in alphabetical order of performer, then of posting date if more than one.
+• Title: Listed in chronological order of composition, with the videos listed alphabetically by performer, then by date of posting if more than one.

-• Performer: Name of the performer, in inverted order, unless it is a pseudonym, in which case it is given in quotation marks.
+• Performer: Name of the performer, in reverse order, unless it is a pseudonym, in which case it is given in quotation marks.

 • Date: The date is that on which the recordings were published on the hosting service.
-Zeros are used when no publication date is given, but only an indication like “9 months ago”, as on SoundCloud.
-Links are to YouTube unless otherwise indicated.
+Zeros are used if there is no publication date given, but only an indication such as “9 months ago”, as on SoundCloud.
+Links are to YouTube unless otherwise noted.

 • Type: